A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 You can either pick a high-quality satin-finish, masonry, or acrylic-latex paint.

-Other than walls, if you are looking for a good whitewash paint for fireplace brick, Giani Brick Transformations is what I recommend using.
+Other than walls, if you are looking for good whitewash paint for fireplace brick, Giani Brick Transformations is what I recommend using.

 The Bottom Line